Kj0ric/CS210-Course-Project/README.md

     	- using Pearson's Correlation Coefficient method
      	- using Decision Tree model
       		- train and test data

 ## Hypothesis Testing and Statistical Analysis
+In this final stage, I put forward some hypothesis that I inferred from the EDA stage and prove or disprove them using statistical analysis.
+- Sleep duration ~ Sleep quality correlation
+- Active calorie burned ~ Sleep score correlation
+- Step count ~ Sleep start time correlation
+- Stress level ~ Sleep quality

+Techniques used in this stage:
+- Pearson correlation test
+- Chi-square test
+- Calculating p-value and deducting hypothesis validity